Iria Flavia: Ecclesiastical history

 At any rate, otherwise unidentified considerations dictated that the new bishopric take the place of the older bishopric at Aquae Celenae (modern Caldes De Reis), which was a Roman municipium and administrative center that was formerly of considerably more importance than isolated Iria.

-Under Adaulfus (Ataulf) II, the city was destroyed by Norse pirates, and bishop and chapter took refuge behind the strong walls of Compostela.
-Soon they petitioned Ordoño II of León and Pope Nicholas I to permit them (c.
-860) to transfer the see from Iria to Compostela, near the sepulchre and church of St James (founded c.
-835).
-Both pope and king consented, on condition that the honour of the see should be divided between the two places.
-From the second half of the ninth century the bishops of this see are known as Irienses or Sancti Jacobi, even ecclesiae apostolicae sancti Jacobi—though no apostolic succession was possible—and finally as Compostellani (Catholic Encyclopedia).
+Under Adaulfus (Ataulf) II, the city was destroyed by Norse viking fleet, the year of 858.

 In 1024 it gained territory from the suppressed Diocese of Tui, only to lose it back in 1069 to (re)establish the Diocese of Tui.

 In 1095, through reverence for the body and the sepulchre of St James, Urban II, by a Bull of December 5, withdrew from Iria its episcopal rank and transferred the see in its entirety to Compostela, in favour of the Cluniac bishop, Dalmatius, present at the Council of Clermont that year.
 At the same time Urban exempted it from the authority of the metropolitan and made it immediately subject to the Holy See.